 Table of reputable low tax countries for re-domiciliation and relocation

-Alternatively, Healy Consultants Group PLC can assist you fulfill the substance requirements in the registered jurisdiction of your firm.
+Alternatively, Healy Consultants Group can assist you fulfill the substance requirements in the registered jurisdiction of your firm.

 |Country||Corporate income tax rate?||Legally tax-exempt if properly structured?||Blacklisted by the EU or the FATF?||Timeframe to register a new business?||Our fees to register a business and secure bank account numbers without travel?||Timeframe to re-domicile an existing business||Our fees to re-domicile an existing business?|

 |Ireland||12.5%||No||No||2 weeks||€8,255||2 weeks||7000|

 |Moldova||12%||Yes||No||2 weeks||US$7,950||2 weeks||US$6,000|

 See below table for an estimate of our fees:

 |Appoint passive, professional resident directors||US$6,600||2 weeks|